chatapazar/ais-dev-day-2023/documents/super-heroes-on-openshift-workshop/about-workshop.md

 This workshop is a BYOL *(Bring Your Own Laptop)* session, so bring your Windows, OSX, or Linux laptop, and be ready to install a few set of tools.
 What you are going to learn:

-:pushpin: How to build container images out of an existing Java application

-:pushpin: How to deploy microservices to Red Hat OpenShift Container Platform in various ways.
+:pushpin: How to deploy microservices to Red Hat OpenShift Container Platform.

-:pushpin: How to create application supported services in Red Hat OpenShift Container Platform (Postgres database, Kafka)
+:pushpin: How to create application supported services in Red Hat OpenShift Container Platform (Database, Kafka, Service Registry)

-:pushpin: How you improve the resilience of our microservices
+:pushpin: How to improve the resilience of our microservices

 :pushpin: How to monitor your application in Red Hat OpenShift Container Platform

-:pushpin: How to implement Continuous Deployment (CD) in Red Hat OpenShift Container Platform using OpenShift GitOps

-And much more of fun stuff!

 ## Presenting the Workshop

 This workshop should give you a practical introduction to Red Hat OpenShift Container Platform.
 You will practice all the needed tools to deploy an entire microservice architecture, mixing classical HTTP, reactive and event-based microservices.
 You will finish by monitoring and scaling the microservices so they can handle the load.
-Further more, you will have a hand-on experience of continuous deployment using OpenShift Gitops to automate application deployment.

-The idea is that you leave this workshop with a good understanding (*or at least, better!*) of what Red Hat OpenShift Container Platform is, what it is not, and how it can help you in your projects.
+The idea is that you leave this workshop with a good understanding (*or at least, better!*) of what Red Hat OpenShift Container Platform is and what's not, and how it can help you in your projects.
 Then, you’ll be prepared to investigate a bit more on your own.

 ## Notice